deablosf/project_Pg/README.md

 SECTION 3: You
 Will now build the functions to allow the visitors to click and see the differnt classifications and later on the powers.
-Will now add images to the details
+Will now add images to the details.
+Place holder images are in place for the exim.

 SECTION 4: The City
 Will now build the functions to allow the visitors to click and see the differnt Boroughs and later on important NPCs in those boroughs.
 Borough clicking is done.